xavijs/minibus/README.md

 #### Advanced handler
-If you want to handle several types of events, that you should decide what event type to process using canHandle method.
+If you want to handle several types of events, than you should decide what event type to process using canHandle method.

 ```java
 public class AdvHandler implements EventHandler<Event>{